hecmay/fpga-network/scripts/README.md

 # Set up environment on cloud nodes
 source /opt/xilinx/xrt/setup.sh

-# receiver (without decrypting) expecting 1 pkt on both CMAC/Rx
+# receiver expecting 1 pkt on both CMAC/Rx
-./host_receiver_if3 demo_if3.xclbin 1 1 no-decrypt no-decrypt
+./host_receiver_if3 demo_if3.xclbin 1 1

 # sender sending 1 pkt on each Tx/CAMC
-./host_sender_if3 demo_if3.xclbin 1 1 no-encrypt no-encrypt
+./host_sender_if3 demo_if3.xclbin 1 1
 ```